mmatteo-hub/SofAR_Assignment1/README.md

 All the minor nodes that _Nav2_ implies and runs by itself are not shown here for sake of clarity and it is meant included in the general _Nav2_ node.

+In the graph the arrow goes the same direction of the message passed by the topic, action or server used.

 <p align="center">
  <img src="https://user-images.githubusercontent.com/62358773/178002917-f934c3cb-88be-403c-bd65-f0d8b5e19d5d.jpeg" width="70%" height="70%">
 </p>